-The Primary and Secondary Care Interface Working Group has overseen 39.30 publication of high-level national guidance on prescribing responsibilities, and the Contract now requires the parties to have regard to this guidance.

-- 39.31 The Contract also contains specific provisions relating to supply of medication to patients on discharge from inpatient or daycase care and following outpatient clinic attendance.
+- 39.31 The Primary and Secondary Care Interface Working Group has overseen publication of high-level national guidance on prescribing responsibilities, and the Contract now requires the parties to have regard to this guidance. - 39.32 The Contract also contains specific provisions relating to supply of medication to patients on discharge from inpatient or daycase care and following outpatient clinic attendance.
 We are aware that there is different practice around the country in respect of both issues.
 To be clear, the purpose of the measures in the Contract is, in summary, to set minimum requirements which all providers must meet.
 These are: - for discharge from inpatient or daycase care, a minimum of 7 (calendar) days' supply; and - following clinic attendance, sufficient supply for a patient's immediate needs, at least up to the point where the clinic letter has reached the GP and the GP can then prescribe on an ongoing basis.

 In each case, the Contract wording deliberately sets these as minimum requirements; if local practice and protocols require supply for a longer period, this must be honoured unless alternative local arrangements are agreed.
+Note that a new requirement has been added, requiring providers - when supplying medication to patients on discharge or in clinic or when recommending medications for GPs to supply - to have regard to guidance published by NHS England for GPs on conditions for which over-the-counter items should not routinely be prescribed and items which should not be routinely prescribed.

-These national-mandated requirements only cover medication.
-Clearly, hospitals 39.32 may also supply dressings or appliances, and requirements in relation to these may be specified locally within Schedule 2J (Transfer of and Discharge from Care Protocols).
+39.33 These national-mandated requirements only cover medication.
+Clearly, hospitals may also supply dressings or appliances, and requirements in relation to these may be specified locally within Schedule 2J (Transfer of and Discharge from Care Protocols).